 Student representative (non-voting)

-The business and property of the Society shall be managed by the Board.
+The business and property of the Society shall be vested in the Board.

 The Board shall be the governing body of the Society.

-BYLAW IV- ADMINISTRATION / NATIONAL REPRESENTATION
+ARTICLE IV- NATIONAL REPRESENTATION

-1. The Society shall be represented at the National level by the Toronto Society’s president as a member of the Presidents’ Council.
+1. The Society shall be represented at the National level by the Toronto Society’s president, for example as a member of the Presidents’ Council.

-BYLAW V – ADMINISTRATION / OFFICERS
+ARTICLE V –OFFICERS

 The officers of the Society shall consist of the president, first vice-president, second vice-president, treasurer and secretary, appointed annually except for the president’s position which is also one year but once renewable at the incumbent’s option.